rainlab/googleanalytics-plugin/UPGRADE.md

 <a name="upgrade-1.1"></a>
 ## Upgrading To 1.1

-The settings and instructions for authorizing up Google have been drastically simplified.
+The settings and instructions for authorizing Google have been drastically simplified.
 For existing accounts, you will need to generate a new key file using these steps:

 1. Log in to the [Google Developers Console](https://console.developers.google.com/permissions/serviceaccounts) and select the **Permissions > Service accounts** section.
 1. Click the menu dropdown icon next to the Service account